DevExpress-Examples/devextreme-datagrid-hide-show-edit-form-items-dynamically/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+To get more help on DevExtreme submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create)